sterding/donglab.org/join/index.md

 # {% include icon.html icon="fa-solid fa-handshake-angle" %}Join the Team

 We are always seeking talented and passionate people to join our team, from summer students to postdocs to staff scientists, short-term and long-term.
-You can learn a bit about working in the lab by reading our [onboarding](https://github.com/thedonglab/onboarding/blob/master/onboarding.md) document. **Note that we will move to Yale Univeristy from July 1st, 2024**.
-We stopped hiring for our current Harvard site during the transition.
-We welcome applications for our Yale site, including postdoc and research scientist.
+You can learn a bit about working in the lab by reading our [onboarding](https://github.com/thedonglab/onboarding/blob/master/onboarding.md) document.

 ### Postdoctoral Research Fellow